jamesmh/PersonalBlog/source/_posts/DDD-Use-Case-Life-Insurance-Platform.md

 Hopefully you did learn something about modelling business processes though.
 Sometimes, just by changing how we process one step in a business flow we can make a huge impact!

 If enough people enjoy this and provide feedback then I might just dig into some more specific problems and do some more intense modelling 😉.

+## New Site!

+I'll be writing new content over at my <a href="https://www.jamesmichaelhickey.com">new site/blog</a>.
+Check it out!